matSciMalcolm/dse-challenge/README.md

-# dse-challenge
+# Material Predictions
-This repository contains Code for the Citrine Informatice data solutions engineer challenge.
+This repository contains Code for my submission to the Citrine Informatice data solutions engineer challenge.
 The goal of this challenge is to predict the stability vector of a system of two elements.
 In order to achieve this I have transformed the training data into a binary classification scheme to better transfer the complexity of the output to the input.

 ## How to use this repository
 1. Install requirments with `pip install -r requirements.txt`, for best results start with a new anaconda python 3 environement